 - Lobster- langouste, langoustine, scampi, bay bugs, tomalley

-*Doctors sometimes advise people with shellfish allergy to also avoid mollusks.
-Mollusks are not considered major allergens and may not be fully disclosed on product labeling.
+*Doctors sometimes advise people with a crustacean shellfish allergy to also avoid molluscan shellfish or mollusks.
+Mollusks include but not limited to: abalone, clams, mussels, oysters, snails/escargot and scallops.
+Mollusks are not considered major allergens and may not be fully disclosed on product labeling

 Fish and shellfish are also sometimes found in the following - natural and artificial flavoring, items fried in oil that is also used for seafood, bouillabaisse, glucosamine, surimi.